tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 1 - Intro.md

 # Interpretation and Reproducibility
-Conclusions should be based on **observations of evidence** If I present a graph, I should also present the sources of data that I used to generate the graph.
+- Conclusions should be based on **observations of evidence**
+- If I present a graph, I should also present the sources of data that I used to generate the graph.
+- did you use all of the data or did you exclude some observations?
+- Did you smooth, scale or otherwise manipulate the data?
+- What classification, clustering or modelling methods did you use?
+- How did you gather the data?

+## Reproducibility
+- Increasingly important goal in Science and Data Science is playing a big role